alxroyer/scenario/doc/src/quickstart.rst

     :dedent:

 The steps are executed in their alphabetical order.
-That's the reason why regular steps are usually numbered.
+That's the reason why step methods usually hold a number after the ``step`` keyword.

 Give the step descriptions at the beginning of each step method by calling the :py:meth:`scenario._stepuserapi.StepUserApi.STEP()` method: